-Some participants described informal supports, such as family, friends, and partners, as facilitators to motherhood.
+Some people said that informal supports, such as family, friends, and partners, helped them as mothers.

-• "I had a great playgroup.
+- "I had a great playgroup.
 A strong village is key.
-My mom who always said I could do it all."

-- "I also recruit family and friends to give my daughter experiences she's wanted that aren't accessible to me (ice skating)." - "Natural supports often come from an integrated, inclusive community.
+My mom who always said I could do it all." - "I also recruit family and friends to give my daughter experiences she's wanted that aren't accessible to me (ice skating)." - "Natural supports often come from an integrated, inclusive community.
 These help all families." - "Honestly, a supportive parenting partner.
 Having someone who knows my needs and helps support me."